Udûn (The Lord of the Rings: The Rings of Power): Filming and design

 The episode begins with Adar giving a speech to the Orcs.
 Disenhof found a tree that he wanted to frame the character beside, and Brändström directed Mawle to start behind the tree with a more intimate moment before emerging to make the speech.
 Arondir's speech later in the episode starts with the camera focused on an Orc's head before changing focus to Arondir.
 This shot was planned after Brändström and Disenhof saw the design team place an Orc head on a spike.
-One of the most challenging scenes for Disenhof is when the Númenórean ship is sailing at dawn, because the ship had to be filmed outside during the day.
+One of the most challenging scenes for Disenhof was when the Númenórean ship is sailing at dawn, because the ship had to be filmed outside during the day.
 He used fabric covers, including a silk cover that was 150 ft long by 50 ft wide, to block the sunlight so he could create a "soft ambience" and a rising Sun effect.
 Brändström used Dutch angles for Galadriel's interrogation of Adar to show that she is losing balance and becoming destabilized.
 Short lenses differentiated this scene from the action sequences.
 The celebration scenes at the end of the episode take place in bright sunlight, contrasting with the nighttime battle scenes.
 Disenhof felt this would make the volcanic eruption more surprising.
 Practical explosions and water geysers were filmed in the village for the eruption, creating more natural reactions from the actors.
 The village was filmed with wide angles to show the practical effects, and the visual effects that were added later.
 The episode ends with Galadriel frozen in disbelief as the volcano erupts in front of her.
 Disenhof designed a shot that starts with her centered in a wide frame and then pushes in to a close-up, reflecting that the world is collapsing around her.
 The eruption shots were filmed later in the day, when the Sun was no longer on the village set, since the volcano's ash is meant to be blocking out the Sun.